Chipotle Chicken Soup

 Yum!

-shredded chicken on a plate
+A chicken breast on a spoon.

-I enjoy this soup the next day warmed up with some cooked brown rice.
+I enjoy this soup the next day, warmed up with some cooked brown rice.
 It is a great lunch.

 I love cooking once/eating twice meals, don’t you? 🙂